officelifehq/docs/docs/contribution/core-contributors/deployment-process.md

 ## Steps

-When a new release is created, semantic-release rules describied in the [`.releaserc`](https://github.com/officelifehq/officelife/blob/main/.releaserc) files are applied.
+When a new release is created, semantic-release rules described in the [`.releaserc`](https://github.com/officelifehq/officelife/blob/main/.releaserc) file are applied.

 | Plugin | Description |
 |--------|-------------|